 National and state housing trends are important context for understanding each of the local markets in North Central Idaho.
 Issues to highlight include national macroeconomic factors, population growth, housing production, and the looming possibility of national recession.

-National Trends

-At the national level, the unprecedented appreciation of home values
+National Trends At the national level, the unprecedented appreciation of home values over the past two years was

 Idaho County

 Clearwater County